BandoKal/Estimote-WatchKit-SDK/README.md

 ## What's included?

 First, there's a **special build¹ of the [Estimote SDK 3.0 beta](https://github.com/Estimote/iOS-SDK/tree/3.0.0-beta)** which adds:
  - **Nearables Simulator**.
-You can't test your Watch app on a real device just yet, so we added an ESTSimulatedNearableManager to enable you to test your nearables ⟷ Watch app integration in the Xcode simulator.
+You can't test your Watch app on a real device just yet, so we added an ESTSimulatedNearableManager to enable you to test your nearables ⟷ Watch app integration in the Xcode simulator, which traditionally doesn't support Bluetooth Smart and hence doesn't work with the regular ESTNearableManager and ESTBeaconManager.
  - **ESTNotificationTransporter**.
-Building a Watch app really is about building a WatchKit extension to an iOS app, the latter of which continues to carry all the heavy lifting — like scanning for beacons and nearables.
+Building a Watch app really is about building a WatchKit extension to an iOS app, the latter of which continues to do all the heavy lifting — like scanning for beacons and nearables.
 So we've made it easy to have your iOS app communicate ranging and monitoring result to the WatchKit extension.

 And then, we prepared **a Sneaker Seeker demo app**, which shows how to use all of the new additions to build a nearables-powered Apple Watch app.